Welcome to First Presbyterian Church

 The sanctuary of the First Presbyterian Church, organized May 22, 1858, is the oldest church structure on Amelia Island.
 A few short years after the sanctuary was built, worship was interrupted when members of the congregation took refuge during the Civil War to the relative safety of the interior of the state.
 During the war, the sanctuary was used to house a primary school run by the Freedman’s Bureau.
 A young Union officer named Major W.B.C.
 Duryee, who was stationed in Fernandina during the occupation, saved the church bell from being melted down for armament during the metal scarce years of the War Between the States.”
-Nannie Wickliffe Yulee, wife of David Levy Yulee (the first US senator representing Florida), was a member of our church and she is listed in our old session minutes.
-David Yulee cannot be verified as a member, but previous histories state that he was a “communicant” of our church.
+Nannie Wickliffe Yulee, wife of David Levy Yulee (the first US senator representing Florida), was a member of First Presbyterian Church and she is listed in the old session minutes.
+David Yulee cannot be verified as a member, but previous histories state that he was a “communicant” of the church.
 After the Civil War, Yulee played a key role in Fernandina’s remarkable emotional and economic recovery — a time of slow and painful reconstruction for many other southern communities.
-There is no doubt he attended church often with his wife who was very devoted to our church.
+There is no doubt he attended church often with his wife who was very devoted to First Presbyterian Church.

 Anchored in Grace…